Managing SNMP

 • priv {aes | des}: Optional keyword to perform Advanced Encryption Standard (AES) or Data Encryption Standard (DES) encryption of the following passphrase, which is used as an encryption key to encrypt the SNMP messages between the SNMP agent and the manager.

-Note: Currently DANZ Monitoring Fabric supports only the ro or read-only type of community string option.
+Note: DANZ Monitoring Fabric (DMF) only supports the ro or read-only type of community string option.

 SNMPv3 Command Examples